mersanuzun/bio-project/readme.md

 To run script;

  - We need to give taxonomy ids or scientific names or both after -o.
- - Also we can give search term after -s .
+ - Also we can give search term after -s.
+ - For output, give a format after -out (html, txt, all).

 ##Presentation & Report